 From 13 February 2012 Partial Capacity Benefit replaces the previous exemption arrangements where people on Illness Benefit or Invalidity Pension could get permission to work part-time (known as an exemption) for rehabilitative or therapeutic purposes and keep their full social welfare payment.

 If you currently have an exemption this will not be affected until your permission comes up for review.
 At that stage, the exemption will no longer be available to you but you can apply for Partial Capacity Benefit.
 There is no requirement that the work a person does while on Partial Capacity Benefit has to be for rehabilitative or therapeutic purposes.

-If you are on Illness Benefit or Invalidity Pension and want to do a SOLAS (formerly FÁS) training course, you do not go onto Partial Capacity Benefit.
+If you are on Illness Benefit or Invalidity Pension and want to do a FET (formerly FÁS) training course, you do not go onto Partial Capacity Benefit.
 You apply to the Illness Benefit or Invalidity Pension section, as appropriate.
-You may get the training allowance as well as your normal social welfare payment.
-(From 1 January 2014 new participants do not get a training allowance and a social welfare payment together).
+From 1 January 2014 new participants do not get a training allowance and a social welfare payment together.

 You cannot get Partial Capacity Benefit and take part in a Community Employment Scheme.